mnemnion/JLpeg.jl/Plans.md

 - [ ]  Pure [Code Bumming](#optimal-vm) (need to be able to check if it even matters)
   - [ ]  Vector in contiguous memory for prepared programs.
-    - [ ]  This might have to be custom because of indexing, it's likely to be a dip down into C.  Lpeg labels are jiggered based on some instructions (entirely charsets I believe) being extra-length, when I print pcode there are gaps in the numbers
+    - [ ]  This might have to be custom because of indexing, it's likely to be a dip down into C.  Lpeg labels are jiggered based on some instructions (entirely charsets I believe) being extra-length, when I print pcode there are gaps in the numbers accordingly.
-  - [ ]  Optimal VM dispatch, the current system is aggressively not-type-stable. accordingly.
 It's a major operation from my perspective, we'd need to obtain a pointer to the Vector somehow and correct all the instruction labels, but probably worth the most speedup after a type-stable dispatch.
+  - [ ]  Optimal VM dispatch, the current system is aggressively not-type-stable.
   - [X]  Struct packing
     - [ ]  Eventually this needs to include explicit padding which puts `.op` in the 15th byte, this involves splitting big vector instructions into a second instruction which doesn't have a meaningful opcode.
 Caveat decoder!
   - [ ]  Use Stack from DataStructures.jl for the instruction/capture/mark stacks.
          Proposed block size of 512 for VM and Caps and 256 for marks, which should stay much smaller than that in a well-functioning program.
+I don't want to add this until we have code for turning a Pattern into a "matcher" so it can reuse VMStates.
   - [ ]  I'm surely losing cycles converting non-ASCII Chars into UInt32, should add Char1Inst..Char4Inst.
 With NotChar and TestChar, that's 12 instructions, which is fine I think.
+Note: this might not even be true, Chars are said to be stored in an "optimized form" which probably means they're raw UTF-8 unless/until converted into an Int.
   - [ ]  Fail optimization: only update the register once when returning from calls. this one should be deferred until we have real profiling on the hot loop.
          Technically this _is_ found in LPeg...